Use a disk imaging program like “Win32DiskImager” to write the image file to a Micro-SD card (at least 16 GB size).

 6) Check your IP: System Settings Menu > Online Tools > Check IP

-7) To automatically connect after each reboot, exit into the shell
+7) To automatically connect after each reboot, select “Auto Connect”

 ***** HOW TO SSH INTO THE SYSTEM *****